William Nack: Personal life

-Nack could recite from memory poems by W.B.
-Yeats, passages from Vladimir Nabokov's novella Pnin and the final page of F. Scott Fitzgerald's The Great Gatsby (in both English and Spanish).
+Nack could recite from memory poems by W. B. Yeats, passages from Vladimir Nabokov's novella Pnin and, the final page of F. Scott Fitzgerald's The Great Gatsby (in both English and Spanish).
 Roger Ebert recalled that "He approached literature like a gourmet.
 He relished it, savored it, inhaled it, and after memorizing it rolled it on his tongue and spoke it aloud.
-It was Nack who already knew in the early 1960s, when he was a very young man, that Nabokov was perhaps the supreme stylist of modern novelists.
-He recited to me from Lolita, and from Speak, Memory and Pnin.
+It was Nack who already knew in the early 1960s when he was a very young man, that Nabokov was perhaps the supreme stylist of modern novelists.
+He recited to me from Lolita, and Speak, Memory, and Pnin.
 I was spellbound."
 Every time Ebert saw Nack, he'd ask him to recite the last lines of The Great Gatsby.
 His mother, Elizabeth, danced in the mid-1920s in a troupe that was headed by song-and-dance man Pat Rooney and was billed as the Atlantic City Peach.
 "I'll never forget the first time he asked me not to dance," said onetime S.I. writer Demmie Stathoplos, recalling a distant Kentucky Derby press party.
 "He just took off.
 He started whirling, leaping and spinning in the air like some mad dervish.
 About eight bars into the song I was alone on the dance floor, watching Bill and wondering what to do with my hands."
-Nack worked as a writer and on-camera host and narrator for the pilot of the TV series Unsettled Scores.
+Nack worked as a writer, on-camera host and narrator for the pilot of the TV series Unsettled Scores.
 The pilot was nominated for an Emmy.
-He also wrote profiles of major sporting figures for ESPN, serving as on-camera chronicler and host, upon their death.
+He also wrote profiles of major sporting figures for ESPN, serving as an on-camera chronicler and host, upon their death.
 These also ran, in expanded form, on ESPN.com.
 His second wife was educator Carolyne Starek.
-They lived with Milton, their millennium cat, in Washington, DC.
+They lived with Milton, their millennium cat, in Washington, D.C.
 Nack died on April 13, 2018, at the age of 77, from cancer.